pramodoutlook/DevOps-Essentials/Lab 3.md

    **http://< Jenkin's Public IP>:8080/** (It requests the **InitialAdminPassword** during the setup.)

-2. To obtain the **InitialAdminPassword**, access the Jenkins Server by SSHing from the Anchor Server, utilizing Jenkins' Public IP.
+2. To obtain the **InitialAdminPassword**, access the Jenkins Server by SSHing from the Jump Server, utilizing Jenkins' Public IP.
 ```
 ssh ubuntu@xx.xx.xx.xx
 ```